 But common behavioral changes experienced include extreme withdrawal, disruptiveness, sleep problems, concentration issues, and problems in school.

 Adverse reactions to trauma can also trigger physical issues.

-This includes headaches, stomach aches, vomiting, racing heart, and loss of bowel or bladder control.
+This includes headaches, stomach aches, vomiting, racing heart, and bowel or bladder control loss.

 12 – 17 Years Old